DisDoh/GodotBluetooth/README.md

 ![Godot Bluetooth](/_img_/header.png?raw=true "Godot Bluetooth")

-This module is a native Bluetooth implementation intended to perform fundamental tasks in a communication between Microcontrollers (especially Arduino) and Games/Applications, made with Godot Engine, running inside Android.
-At the moment this module doesn't support communication between two mobile devices, but such functionality can be added in the future.
+Original Text"This module is a native Bluetooth implementation intended to perform fundamental tasks in a communication between Microcontrollers (especially Arduino) and Games/Applications, made with Godot Engine, running inside Android.
+At the moment this module doesn't support communication between two mobile devices, but such functionality can be added in the future."
+This module is a fork of a previous module for godot.
+I'm currently developping it for android communication process.
+For now the module can send and receive a string between two android devices.
+It's still under development.

-The module has been tested with [Godot-2.1.x-stable](https://github.com/godotengine/godot/releases) and *HC-05/06* Bluetooth module(hardware) on an *Arduino Uno R3*.
+The module has been tested with [Godot-3.1.x-stable](https://github.com/godotengine/godot/releases) and two android devices.

+The following text as been modified to work with Godot 3.1.x-stable:

 ## Available Features
 > Native Dialog Box Layout;